Optimal Transport-based Adaptation in Dysarthric Speech Tasks: Introduction

 Speaker Adaptation (SA) techniques have been widely investigated by the automatic speech recognition (ASR) community \cite{gemello2007, huang2015, zhao2016, sun2017, meng2018, meng2019}.
 However, conventional SA algorithms perform poorly in dysarthric speech when they present a low intelligibility.
 As reported in \cite{kotler1997effects, manasse2000speech, raghavendra2001investigation}, even though commercial ASR systems can achieve up to 90$\%$ for some dysarthric speakers with high intelligibility, the recognition performance still remains inadequate with the decreasing of the speech intelligibility.
 These commercial systems usually incorporate SA techniques to adapt the model to the voice of that speaker that require some audio samples from the speaker of interest.
 It follows that traditional adaptation techniques are not sufficient to deal with gross abnormalities \cite{green2003automatic}.
-Further, they results to be inefficient even for speakers with mild to moderate dysarthria when the vocabulary size is larger than 30 words \cite{goodenough1991towards}.\\ In the last decades, some attempts to move forward and solve the training-testing mismatch for pathological speech have been done. \cite{mustafa2014} adapts the ASR system trained on large datasets to a dysarthric dataset.
+Further, they results to be inefficient even for speakers with mild to moderate dysarthria when the vocabulary size is larger than 30 words \cite{goodenough1991towards}.

+In the last decades, some attempts to move forward and solve the training-testing mismatch for pathological speech have been done. \cite{mustafa2014} adapts the ASR system trained on large datasets to a dysarthric dataset.
 In \cite{yilmaz2018}, the authors leverage articulatory features, as well as the acoustic ones, achieving a 4-8$\%$ of World Error Rate (WER) relative reduction.
 However, these techniques require a large amount of data for fine-tuning, that is usually not available.
-To overcome this problem, \cite{shor2019} proposes to fine-tune only a subset of the network layers to better adapt an ASR model to the dysarthric speech. \cite{morales2009}, rather than adapting the acoustic models, models the errors at phonetic level made by the speaker and attempts to correct them by two possible strategies, that incorporate the language model and find the best estimate of the correct word sequence.\\ However, all the aforementioned studies are limited to the supervised framework, whereas the unsupervised speaker adaptation is the most common real scenario.\\
+To overcome this problem, \cite{shor2019} proposes to fine-tune only a subset of the network layers to better adapt an ASR model to the dysarthric speech. \cite{morales2009}, rather than adapting the acoustic models, models the errors at phonetic level made by the speaker and attempts to correct them by two possible strategies, that incorporate the language model and find the best estimate of the correct word sequence.\\ However, all the aforementioned studies are limited to the supervised framework, whereas the unsupervised speaker adaptation is the most common real scenario.